 Laser Reduction Therapy

-Laser Aesthetics is method used to treat mild-to-moderate snorers and those with very mild OSAS.
-This procedure utilizes a laser beam to remove and tighten floppy soft palatal tissue in the back of the mouth, thereby reducing the amount that these tissues contribute to snoring.
+Laser Aesthetics is a method used to treat mild-to-moderate snorers and those with very mild OSAS.
+This procedure uses a laser beam to remove or tighten loose soft palatal tissue in the back of the mouth, which may reduce how much those tissues contribute to snoring.
 This procedure can be performed in an outpatient setting.
-Many people find that their snoring is significantly reduced and results in a positive change in sleep patterns.
-Some patients do however require multiple treatments to effectively eliminate severe snoring.
+MedlinePlus explains that snoring comes from vibration of the soft palate and uvula at the back of the mouth, which helps explain why some treatments focus on those tissues.

 A Patient Friendly Solution